Why is a New England fall road trip such a bucket list item? Two words: fall foliage.

 But if you’re on a once-in-a-lifetime New England trip, you don’t want to miss this iconic spot.
 I get it.

-Visiting Salem in October is classic and so very atmospheric.
+Visiting Salem in the month of October is classic and so very atmospheric.
 My best tip for traveling to Salem is to book your lodging well in advance of this popular season and also start each day as early as possible.

 The crowds can get crazy in Salem in the fall, but a 7am start gives you an hour or two for some quiet exploring (and some nice photos of the town!)